piwi3910/hello-multiarch/README.md

 ## Info

-This is an example Multi-arch container build via Travis as well as Github Actions.
+This is an example Multi-arch container build via Github Actions.
 Use as you like.